RePAIRProject/fragment-restoration/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
-This repository contains resources related to our research on the semantic motif segmentation of archaeological fresco fragments.
 Our work focuses on understanding and categorizing motifs found in ancient fresco fragments, serve as valuable resources for various computational tasks, such as fragment recognition, style classification and clustering, fragment reassembly.
+Additionally, we have introduced an additional task concerning fragment restoration.
+In particular, two datasets were curated with annotations for these two specific tasks, and baseline models for them.

 <!---### Contents
 1. Datasets